NordicWayInterchange/interchange/systemtest-scripts/README.md

 The exact variables are listed in `napcoresettings.example`.
 Please refer to the [Aut0 documentation](https://auth0.com/docs/quickstart/webapp/nextjs/interactive).
 To actually run the project, use the `systemtest-napcore.sh` script.

+## Admin-frontend

+The `single-node-systemtest-admin.yml` file in this folder contains a Docker Compose dummy deployment of a single-node cluster.
+In order to run a cluster in terminal, run `./single-node-systemtest-admin.sh`.
+This will start the node, called `a-admin.interchangedomain.com`.

+The Admin portal provides system administrators with a view of the system.
+It is currently read-only and is designed to help administrators monitor the system, investigate issues, and gather the information needed to diagnose and resolve problems.